matthijsberg/unipi-mqtt/README.md

  - unipi_prev_value: what is the previous value, used as a "global var"
  - unipi_prev_value_timstamp: when was the last status change
  - state_topic: MQTT state topic to send message on
+ - handle_local: Use to switch outputs based on a input directly.
+So no dependency on MQTT broker or HASSIO.
+Use this for bel and light switches.
+Does send a MQTT update message to status can change in Home Assistant.

 ## HASSIO Config